Wesamgerges/SlideToUnlock/README.md

 * change theme.
 * change width and height.
 * Works with touch as well as mouse.
-* Supported by most modern browsers
+* Supported by most modern browsers.
+* All built with ES6 standards.
+* Callback functions accepts this as parameter

 ### Prerequisites